causalMedAnalysis/rwrlite/README.md

-# rwrlite: Causal Mediation Analysis Using Regression-With-Residuals (Lite Version)
+# rwrlite: A Stata Module to Perform Causal Mediation Analysis Using Regression-With-Residuals (Lite Version)

 `rwrlite` is a streamlined version of the `rwrmed` module for performing causal mediation analysis using regression-with-residuals.
 It simplifies and omit some functionalities for ease of use and focuses on essential computations.